 Explain how the position of an element in a group affects its valence electrons and chemical behavior.
 Provide an example.

 Compare the properties of metals and nonmetals based on their location on the periodic table.
-How do these locations help to determine an element whether it is a metal or a nonmetal?
+How do these locations help to determine whether an element is a metal or a nonmetal?

 Magnesium and aluminum are located in adjacent groups on the periodic table.
 Predict how their properties might be similar or different based on their position and explain your reasoning.